rstudio/shinyloadtest/README.md

 - Subapps are not supported (or any page with Shiny apps in an iframe)
 - File uploads are not supported
-- Applications that use `session$user` information are not supported
+- Applications that require authentication or use `session$user` information are not supported

 ## License